mcuntz/partialwrap/docs/source/userguide.rst

 User Guide
 **********

 ``partialwrap`` provides wrappers for external executables and Python functions so that they can easily be partialised with Python's :func:`functools.partial`.

 Partial's ingenious mechanism allows to use even very complex functions with many arguments and keyword arguments with routines that need functions in the simple form `func(x)`.
-This includes Python's :func:`map` function, the minimizers in :mod:`scipy.optimize`, and plenty of third-party modules such as :mod:`emcee` or :mod:`pyeee`.
-It also allows easy parallelization of code with, for example, the parallel :func:`~multiprocessing.pool.Pool.map` function of the :mod:`multiprocessing` module or via the Message Passing Interface (MPI) :mod:`mpi4py`.
+This includes Python's :func:`map` function, the minimizers in :mod:`scipy.optimize`, and plenty of third-party modules such as `emcee`_ or :mod:`pyeee`.
+It also allows easy parallelization of code with, for example, the parallel `map` function of the :mod:`multiprocessing` module or via the Message Passing Interface (MPI) :mod:`mpi4py`.

 ``partialwrap`` provides two easy wrappers so that :func:`functools.partial` can be used with external programs as well as Python functions.
-It provides further functions to deal with input/output external programs.
+It provides further convenience functions to deal with input/output external programs.
 The user guide gives examples how to use pretty much every external program within Python modules.

 Simple Python functions